en9inerd/postpal/README.md

 - Linux (amd64, arm64)
 - macOS (amd64, arm64)

-### CI/CD

-The template includes a GitHub Actions workflow that handles semantic versioning and Docker builds.
-It automatically determines version bumps based on your commit messages and builds Docker images when you create a release.

-The workflow uses semantic versioning based on commit message prefixes:
-- `feat:` - Minor version bump
-- `fix:` - Patch version bump
-- `feat!:` or `BREAKING CHANGE:` - Major version bump
-- `chore:` - No release (Docker build is skipped)

-To use the CI/CD workflow, you'll need to set up these secrets in your GitHub repository:
-- `DOCKERHUB_USERNAME` - Your Docker Hub username
-- `DOCKERHUB_TOKEN` - Your Docker Hub access token

 ## Makefile Targets

-The Makefile includes several common tasks:

 - `make build` - Build binary locally
 - `make build-prod` - Build for multiple platforms